 Peoria County's Office of Sustainability and Resource Conservation Department is offering School Recycling/Waste Reduction grants.
 Schools within Peoria County may apply to receive up to $300 in waste reduction materials, or $600 if a school representative attends a waste reduction workshop presented by Peoria County's recycling educator.

-Waste reduction materials and resources will help schools become more active participants in our community's waste reduction efforts.
-Grant items include lapboards, worksheet covers, various recycling and compost bins, and field trip funds.
-Grant applications are due June 12 and are available here.
-The final teacher workshop (to increase funding to $600) is June 5.
-For more information or to register for the workshop call 681-2550.
+Waste reduction materials and resources help schools become more active participants in our community's waste reduction efforts.
+Grant items include various recycling and compost bins, reusable lapboards, worksheet covers, books, and field trip funds.

 Get Green News